Insurance reimbursement

 Check your plan directly.

-Out-of-network reimbursement depends on your individual insurance plan, deductible status, out-of-network benefits, allowed amounts, telehealth coverage, and insurer policies.
+Out-of-network payment from insurance depends on your individual plan, deductible status, out-of-network benefits, allowed amounts, telehealth coverage, and insurer policies.

 A superbill can support a patient-submitted claim, but it does not guarantee payment from your insurance plan.

-Some plans, including many HMOs, Medicaid, Medicare, TRICARE, and certain marketplace plans, may not reimburse out-of-network care.
-If reimbursement is important to you, check directly with your insurance plan before scheduling.
+Some plans, including many HMOs, Medicaid, Medicare, TRICARE, and certain marketplace plans, may not pay for out-of-network care.
+If insurance payment is important to your decision, check directly with your insurance plan before scheduling.

 Fees and code examples